Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

 Required for Yomichan and most other Anki-related automated tasks to work.
 I use the default config that comes with the add-on.

-!!! note
+!!! note "Note for Anki versions 2.1.49 and below"

-    Some older versions of Anki (2.1.49 and below) require a hack to the Anki-Connect config for certain features within the card to work.
+    Anki versions 2.1.49 and below require a hack to the Anki-Connect config for certain features within the card to work.
     In particular, Anki-Connect is used for the "Kanji Hover" feature and the "Open Fields on New Card" feature.